Register online to become a volunteer!

 Prasco Charity Championship – Committee Descriptions

 Cart Driver: Cart Drivers follow a group of players in a cart for the entire round as an unofficial scorekeeper.
-During the round, they keep unofficial scores for each player in their group, and, after every hole, cart drivers send scores to Real-time Scoring via a two-way radio provided by the Tour.
+During the round, they keep unofficial scores and statistics for each player in their group, and, after every hole, cart drivers send scores and statistics to Real-time Scoring via a two-way radio provided by the Tour.
 Volunteers needed FRIDAY, SATURDAY & SUNDAY.

 Real-Time Scoring Computer Operator: The Real-time Scoring Computer Operator enters the scores and statistics that have been recorded by the Radio Operator (described below).
-The data collected is entered in a PDA or laptop computer.
+The data collected is entered in an iPad or laptop computer.
 This position requires dexterity and basic computer knowledge.
-Volunteers needed FRIDAY, SATURDAY, & SUNDAY.
+Volunteers needed FRIDAY, SATURDAY & SUNDAY.

 Real-Time Scoring Radio Operator: The Real-time Scoring Radio Operator answers radio calls from the Cart Driver who is following each group on the course.
 The Cart Driver provides the scores and statistics for each player after every hole to the Radio Operator.
 The Radio Operator records this information on a form provided by the Tour.
-This information is then entered into a computer or PDA (a small wireless devise) by the Computer Operator (described above).
+This information is then entered into a computer or iPad (a small wireless device) by the Computer Operator (described above).
 The data is then automatically uploaded to the Internet.
-Volunteers needed FRIDAY, SATURDAY, AND SUNDAY.
+Volunteers needed FRIDAY, SATURDAY & SUNDAY.

-Scoreboard & Leaderboards: Scoreboard volunteers receive scores via a PDA (a small wireless device) and verified scorecards from the Tour staff and post those scores on the Scoreboard.
-Leaderboard volunteers receive scores via a PDA and continually update the Main or On-Course Leaderboards with the information provided by the PDA.
+Scoreboard & Leaderboards: Scoreboard volunteers receive scores via an iPad (a small wireless device) and verified scorecards from the Tour staff and post those scores on the Scoreboard.
+Leaderboard volunteers receive scores via an iPad and continually update the Main or On-Course Leaderboards with the information provided by the iPad.
 Volunteers needed FRIDAY, SATURDAY & SUNDAY.

 Scoring Tent: Scoring Tent volunteers verify each scorecard in the Scoring Tent after the player has completed their round.
 Volunteers needed FRIDAY, SATURDAY & SUNDAY.